dcos-terraform/terraform-gcp-dcos/docs/quickstart/README.md

 <img src="../images/upgrade/cluster-details-open.png" />
 </p>

+# Maintenance
+ For instructions on how to maintain your cluster, follow the [maintenance](https://github.com/dcos-terraform/terraform-gcp-dcos/blob/master/docs/MAINTAIN.md) documentation.

 # Deleting Your Cluster
 If you ever decide you would like to destroy your cluster, simply run the following command and wait for it to complete: